-IN WITNESS WHEREOF, the parties have executed this Agreement as of the 9th day of May, 2005.
+IN WITNESS WHEREOF, the parties have executed this Agreement as of the 9th. day of May, 20

 OWNER: CONTRACTOR Lentz Asphalt & Excavating Co.

-(Name of Partnership) Print Company Name)
+(Name of Partnership) (Print Company Name)

-BY: BY: Its authorized Agent BV:
+BY: Its authorized Agent

-ы.
+BY: B1

 (Signature) (Signature)

 (Print Name) (Print Name)

+President

-President (Title) (Title)
+(Title) (Title)

-(21115)

-(Wilder) (Witness)
+(hitness) (Witness)

 (Street Address) (Street Address)

-(Ciny/State/Kip Code) (City/State/Zip Code)
+(City/State/Zip Code) (City/State/Zip Code)

 (Telephone) (Telephone)

-Specifications are attached as Exhibit A.
+Specification as are attached as Exhibit A.